alaviabatool/MangoLLM/README.md

 # MangoLLM
 This is my master's thesis project where I am fine-tuning a Llama 2 13 b chat model on the Pakistani mango image datasets including international export guides to create an intelligent question answering system (chatbot).
+I am following the SkinGPT4 GitHub repository https://github.com/JoshuaChou2018/SkinGPT-4 and building my work on top of it.

+NOTE: This repository is under construction!!